2021 Paddle for the Edge Survey: July 3rd- August 1st.

-If you would like to get on the email notification list or have any questions about Paddle for the Edge, please e-mail [email protected].
+To get on the email notification list or if you have any questions about Paddle for the Edge, please e-mail [email protected].

 You can view and download the Paddle for the Edge Training Manual used in the training sessions.

 About the Survey

 We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2019.
 If you are interested in participating, please sign up for one of the training sessions to be announced in the spring of 2019.

 Why DO we want your help describing Barnegat Bay’s shorelines?